enkidevs/curriculum/javascript/react/common-mistakes-in-react/dont-mutate-state.md

 };
 ```

-Note that by using the `.map()` array prototype and object spread we are ensuring that the original `state` items are not changed.
+Note that by using the `.map()` array method (which creates a new array) and object spread (which creates a new object) we are ensuring that the original `state` items are not changed.

 ---
 ## Practice